nop33/si/src/content/blog/our-plans-until-2025/index.md

 **Target audience:** International organizations (IOs) and their member states’ permanent missions who drive international progress on technology governance.

 **Goal 1.1:** Increase demand for the effective international governance of rapid technological change by supporting permanent missions in developing their expertise on frontier technologies.
-We put a particular focus on supporting Permanent Representatives who facilitate relevant intergovernmental processes.  (e.g. UN Global Digital Compact, SIDS Conference, G20 Summit, UN Summit of the Future, OECD Global Forum on Technology).
+We put a particular focus on supporting Permanent Representatives who facilitate relevant intergovernmental processes.

-**Goal 1.2:** Support international tech governance processes in relevant IO secretariats and advisory bodies by providing topical expertise, additional brain power and process support.  (e.g. the UN EOSG/OSET/ODA/DRR, AU, ASEAN, OECD, ISO, ITU, IPU, Internet Society).
+**Goal 1.2:** Support international tech governance processes in relevant IO secretariats and advisory bodies by providing topical expertise, additional brain power and process support.

 **Goal 1.3:** Foster improved information exchange and action within the multilateral system by developing a support ecosystem of actors directly involved in international tech governance processes.
-This includes key representatives from IOs and member states, as well as philanthropic organizations, research labs and NGOs.  (e.g. UNU-CPR, UNIDIR, UN Foundation, The Elders).
+This includes key representatives from IOs and member states, as well as philanthropic organizations, research labs and NGOs.

 ### Priority 2: Foster alignment between multilateral activity and other technology governance processes